Macsok/Python-Basis/README.md

 Hides text in image by setting parity of the pixels.
 Provides some level of steganography because doesn't change every pixel - only if needed.
 - uses provided graphics to hide the text in a pixel value parity
 - let's to read hidden text from an image

+# AES encoding and decoding
+- in progess..